microsoft/pyright/README.md

 ## Installation
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
 Simply open the extensions panel and search for `pyright`.

+The latest verison of the command-line tool can be installed with npm:
+`npm i pyright`

+To install it globally:
+`npm i -g pyright`

+To run the command-line tool:
+`npx pyright <options>`

 ## Build Instructions
 To build the project: